-This field is parsed by Drupal - Title.
-We take an AARC2R approach - Capitalize the first word and the rest are lower case, except for proper nouns (articles like The and A stay at the front of the title).
+We take an AARC2R approach - Capitalize the first word and leave the rest in lower case, except for proper nouns (articles like The and A stay at the front of the title).
 Followed by the subfield /\$c author's name (First Last).